Hugh Segal: Political views

-Segal espouses a moderate brand of conservatism that has little in common with British Thatcherism or US neoconservatism.
-He is a Red Tory in the tradition of Benjamin Disraeli, Sir John A. Macdonald, John Diefenbaker and his mentors Robert Stanfield and Bill Davis.
+Segal espoused a moderate brand of conservatism that has little in common with British Thatcherism or US neoconservatism.
+He was a Red Tory in the tradition of Benjamin Disraeli, Sir John A. Macdonald, John Diefenbaker and his mentors Robert Stanfield and Bill Davis.
 This political philosophy stresses the common good and promotes social harmony between classes.
 It is often associated with One Nation Conservatism.
 The focus is on order, good government and mutual responsibility.
 Individual rights and personal freedom are not considered absolute.
-In his book Beyond Greed: A Traditional Conservative Confronts Neo-Conservative Excess (Toronto: Stoddart, 1997), Segal sought to distinguish what he called "traditional" conservatives from neo-conservatives, notably those in the United States.
+In his 1997 book Beyond Greed: A Traditional Conservative Confronts Neo-Conservative Excess, Segal sought to distinguish what he called "traditional" conservatives from neo-conservatives, notably those in the United States.

 In an earlier book, his 1996 memoir No Surrender (page 225), Segal wrote: "Progressive Conservatives cannot embrace the nihilistic defeatism that masquerades as a neo-conservative polemic in support of individual freedom and disengagement."
 He went on to deplore "American fast-food conservatism."
 In a speech to the National Press Club on June 21, 1995, Segal referred to the "selfish and directionless nature of the American revolution -- which was more about self-interest, mercantile opportunity, and who collected what tax than it was about tolerance or freedom."

 Segal opposed on civil liberties grounds the imposition of the War Measures Act by Prime Minister Pierre Trudeau in the October Crisis of 1970.
-He favours strengthening Canada's military and encouraging investment, while maintaining a strong social safety net.
+He favoured strengthening Canada's military and encouraging investment while maintaining a strong social safety net.
 His 1998 proposal to reduce Canada's Goods and Services Tax from 7% to 6% (and then 5%) was adopted by Stephen Harper and the Conservative Party in 2005.
-During his leadership campaign he stated his support for capital punishment.
-Segal's most recent book is The Long Road Back: The Conservative Journey, 1993-2006 (Toronto: HarperCollins, 2006).
+During his leadership campaign, he stated his support for capital punishment.

-On 6 June 2012, Segal had a comment published in the National Post outlining his views on Basic Income.
+On June 6, 2012, Segal had a comment published in the National Post outlining his views on Basic Income.
 In December 2012, Segal published an essay in the Literary Review of Canada promoting the benefits of a guaranteed annual income.